euler-xyz/IPriceOracle/README.md

 If, without precision loss, the price for SHIB/USDC should be `0.000008936`, then converting 1 unit of SHIB into USDC would yield `0.000008` (rounding down) or `0.000009` (rounding up).
 If this conversion was used as a price, then it would be significantly incorrect and furthermore would not reflect many dramatic price changes.

 To solve this, a larger amount of the base asset should be converted.
-For example, if using the one-sided pricing methods, `1e12` SHIB may be requested with the `in` parameter, which will effectively treat USDC as an 18 decimal place token.
+For example, if using the one-sided pricing methods, `1e12` SHIB may be requested with the `inAmount` parameter, which will effectively treat USDC as an 18 decimal place token.

-If using two-sided pricing methods, in many cases there will be a known amount (ie, the size of a user's collateral or liability), and this amount can be used directly as `in` to leverage the price oracle's [rounding](#rounding) and [spread](#spreads) behaviours.
+If using two-sided pricing methods, in many cases there will be a known amount (ie, the size of a user's collateral or liability), and this amount can be used directly as `inAmount` to leverage the price oracle's [rounding](#rounding) and [spread](#spreads) behaviours.

 ### Spreads